mshumayl/shumayldotcom/posts/aidaleel-architecture.md

 ```
 *Account table used by NextAuth to handle user accounts in schema.prisma.*

 Due to inherent security risks, NextAuth [strongly advises against the conventional credentials-based authentication](https://next-auth.js.org/providers/credentials), where hashed user passwords are stored in the application database along with the username.
-Instead, it advocates for the usage of authentication providers such as GoogleAuth, Auth0, and Azure Active Directory.
+Instead, it advocates for the usage of authentication providers such as Google Auth, Auth0, and Azure Active Directory.
 For AI-Daleel, we use Google, GitHub, and Discord as our primary authentication providers.
 These are all big software companies with whole divisions that are in charge of authentication and responding to vulnerabilities, so we can be assured that our users are secure.

-With NextAuth.js, we can simply define the authentication providers within `NextAuthOptions` object which is passed along with the Next.js context object for each call between the server and the client.
+With NextAuth.js, we can simply define the authentication providers within the `NextAuthOptions` object which is passed along with the Next.js context object for each call between the server and the client.
 ```
 providers: [
     DiscordProvider({